bmscomp/klster/README.md

 ## Features

 -✨ **Local Docker Registry**: All container images are cached locally for faster deployments and offline operation.
-The registry runs on `localhost:5001` and caches 11 essential images including Kafka, Prometheus, Grafana, and supporting components.
+The registry runs on `localhost:5001` and manages all images including Kafka, Prometheus, Grafana, LitmusChaos, Argo Workflows, and supporting components.
+The `pull-images.sh` script handles all image pulling, verification, and loading into Kind.

 ## 🧪 Chaos Engineering with LitmusChaos